-We witnessed challenging situations, engaged prophetic people, heard powerful stories, and helped where we could.
+Thank you for your intentional participation in a Service & Justice Trip.
+You may have been inspired or moved to a next step.
 The challenge for us now is to decide what to do with our experiences.
 “Now What?”
-We offer here a few suggestions of how to get involved here in Omaha and beyond.
+We offer a few suggestions of how to get involved in Omaha and beyond.
 We do not have all the answers, but we can help you to stay engaged in the seven pillars of the Service & Justice Trip program while you ask better questions and live into the answers.
+Stop by the office to talk more in person if you would like.

 Check out the Trip Specific Opportunities page to view volunteer opportunities similar to what you did on your service trip.